APrioriInvestments/typed_python/README.md

 exception at insertion time, not later when you walk the list and find an unexpected value inside of it.

-Crucially, we allow you to model the natural variation of types present in real python programs: for instance, you can say something like
+We can also model the natural variation of types present in real python programs: for instance, you can say something like

     ListOf(OneOf(None, str, TupleOf(int)))